I'm Sorry, I'll Read That Again: Prune Plays

-ISIRTA songs

-Comedy songs replaced traditional songs during episodes.

-Commercial Releases
+Commercial releases

 A vinyl compilation album of sketches was released on the Parlophone label in 1967, and later reissued on a double cassette by EMI in 1993 alongside the London recording of Cambridge Circus.
 Another compilation was released by BBC Records in 1978, reissued on CD in 2011 as part of the Vintage Beeb range.

 Four volumes of compilation cassettes were released by the BBC Radio Collection between 1989 and 1997 containing complete episodes.
 These were re-released on CD in 2007 alongside a fifth volume.

 A tie-in book of sketches was published by Javelin in 1985, illustrated by Graeme Garden.